Arijit-Das-dev/Arijit-Das-dev/README.md

 Transforming raw and complex data into **actionable insights** that support real-world decision-making.

 🤖 **AI & Automation**
-Hands-on with **Generative AI · AI Agents · Agentic Systems**, exploring how intelligent automation and LLMs can enhance analytical workflows.
+Hands-on experience with **Generative AI · AI Agents · Agentic AI workflows**, exploring how intelligent automation and LLMs can enhance analytical workflows.

 🔍 **Beyond Data**
-Interested in bridging **Data · Technology · Business Impact**, with a long-term goal of building intelligent, data-driven solutions.
+Interested in bridging **Data · Technology · Business Impact**, with a long-term goal of building useful data-driven solutions.